webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/ignores-physical-distance.md

+---
+aliases:
----,aliases:,- ignores physical distance,tags:,- Compendium/CSRD/en/Foci,---
+- ignores physical distance
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can teleport from one place to another by briefly passing through a parallel dimension.
  ### Intrusion